Webstop/core-styles/docs/grocery/analytics/tracking.md

 ## Setup & Installation

+You might have noticed that Aye has zero CSS, it's all about the JavaScript interface.
+There are three JavaScript files we need to install in the correct order for this to work.

+#### JavaScript Files <small class="text-muted">(listed in order)</small>:

+1. `/dist/js/core-styles/ahoy-config.js`
+2. `/dist/js/ahoy/ahoy.js`
+3. `/dist/js/core-styles/aye.js`

+---

 Using Aye.js requires a few things be setup on your site template.
-Specifically some data attributes on the body tag of the web page.
-Aye uses these variables to craft the URL to submit tracking events to.
+Specifically, some data attributes on the body tag of the web page.
+Aye uses these data attributes to craft the URL used to submit tracking events.

 | Attribute          | Description |
 |--------------------|-------------|